Caricatures of Charles Darwin and his evolutionary theory in 19th-century England: Man Is But a Worm

-Linley Sambourne drew a "wild evolutionary polonaise" which spirals up from C H A O S and ends in the English gentleman holding a cylinder.
+Linley Sambourne drew a "wild evolutionary polonaise" which spirals up from "CHAOS" and ends in the English gentleman tipping his top hat to Darwin, the latter enthroned observing the entire development from the center.
 Among the stages in the process are the earthworm, the monkey and the cave man.
 Clocks are displayed in the background; the path on which the evolution proceeds is labelled as "times meter" both indicating that the evolution is depicted in time lapse.
-Darwin is enthroned next to the gentleman and seems to watch the whole development.
-Thereby he resembles one of the figures of Michelangelo's ceiling fresco in the Sistine Chapel.
+Darwin resembles one of the figures of Michelangelo's ceiling fresco in the Sistine Chapel.